-Companies assign each of these factors a point score.
+Organizations assign each of these factors a point score.
 They then add up the total amount of points and compare that total to the points from other jobs within the organization.
-From there, companies can choose a fair pay grade for the role based on the overall value it brings to the organization.
+From there, companies can choose a fair pay grade for the position based on the overall value it brings to the business.

 Job Ranking: Qualitative/Internal